Carol Taylor Fitz-Gibbon: Research and career

+Together with Lynn Lyons Morris, Fitz-Gibbon offered the first definition of theory-based evaluation as "one in which the selection of program features to evaluate is determined by an explicit conceptualization of the program in terms of a theory […] which attempts to explain how the program produces the desired effects."

 Fitz-Gibbon returned to the United Kingdom in 1976, where she was appointed a lecturer at the University of Manchester Institute of Science and Technology.
 She became interested in evidence-based medicine, and how similar approaches could be used in education policy and evaluation.